×

 When we asked people living in Samana about club and activities where newcomers can meet others, they responded:

 "Expats in Samana, Dominican Republic, often join local clubs and participate in activities to meet new people and immerse themselves in the local culture.
 One popular option is joining sports clubs, such as golf, tennis, or sailing clubs, which are great ways to socialize and stay active.
 There are also language exchange groups where expats can practice their Spanish with locals and other expats.
 In addition, expats often participate in community service or volunteer work, which not only allows them to give back to the community but also provides opportunities to meet like-minded individuals.
 This could involve working with local charities, schools, or environmental organizations.
 Cultural activities, such as cooking classes, dance lessons, or art workshops, are also popular among expats.
 These activities provide a fun and interactive way to learn about the Dominican culture and meet locals and other expats.
 Expats in Samana also often meet people through social events and gatherings.
 These could be organized by local expat groups, through social media platforms, or even informal gatherings at local bars, restaurants, or beaches.
 Furthermore, networking events and business meetups can be a good way for expats to connect with others in their industry or field of work.
 These events are often organized by local business associations or chambers of commerce.
 Lastly, many expats in Samana find that simply being open and friendly in their day-to-day interactions can lead to new friendships and connections.
-Whether it's striking up a conversation with a neighbor, participating in local festivals and events, or simply spending time in local cafes and markets, there are plenty of opportunities to meet people and make new friends in Samana," said one expat who made the move to Samana.
+Whether it's striking up a conversation with a neighbor, participating in local festivals and events, or simply spending time in local cafes and markets, there are plenty of opportunities to meet people and make new friends in Samana," explained one expat living in Samana, the Dominican Republic.

 What should I bring when moving to Samana?